-Thank you for your interest in submitting a learning resource -- whether it be research, practice, case study, educational or a commentary.
-EIX is committed to making this a convenient process and keeping you well informed of your progress in getting published.
+Thank you for your interest in submitting a learning resource -- whether it be research, practice, case study, teaching resource or a commentary.
+EIX values your time, effort, and contribution and is committed to making this a convenient process and keeping you well informed of your progress in getting published.

 Review Process and Selecting Review Editors

 Editor reviews are part of a powerful feedback loop contained within EIX.
 This mechanism enables the users who make submissions to learn quickly about new reviews, editorial feedback, fixes and suggestions.
 This quickly improves the quality of submissions.
 We are growing our community of editors to include many entrepreneurial thought leaders to cover every aspect of entrepreneurship and innovation (our "TAGS"), and help each submission reach the largest number of interested and engaged people.

 The number of editor endorsements required for submission categories are as follows: